BabakShah/developerportal/pages/platforms/v3/windows/win.md

 &nbsp;&nbsp;&nbsp;&nbsp;**For a .NET Application:** [Add the Affdex assembly to your project.](https://msdn.microsoft.com/en-us/library/wkze6zky.aspx)

 &nbsp;&nbsp;&nbsp;&nbsp;The .NET assembly depends on the affdex-native.dll and loads it in runtime.
+Windows will search the current directory and directories listed in the PATH environment variable to locate the DLL.

 &nbsp;&nbsp;&nbsp;&nbsp;A dynamic library, ```opencv_ffmpeg.dll``` is required by VideoDetector [[c++]({{ site.baseurl }}/pages/platforms/v3/windows/classdocs/affdex-native/classaffdex_1_1_video_detector.html)], [[c#]({{ site.baseurl }}/pages/platforms/v3/windows/classdocs/Affdex/html/6e4b1996-68bf-4750-439a-731c2be17537.htm)] in runtime for the video decoding.